Peter Leeds Penny Stocks Facebook

 How can I find out if my old stock certificates have any value?

 Certainly, assuming that the companies still have any trading value.
-Your broker can explain how to transfer the stocks over to them, after which you will be able to trade the shares.
+Your broker can explain how to transfer the penny stocks over to them, after which you will be able to trade the shares.

 Which penny stock picking services can I trust?

-There are hundreds if not thousands of stock picking services out there, and we are sad to say that most of them are dishonest, misleading, or ineffective.
+There are hundreds, if not thousands, of stock picking services out there, and we are sad to say that most of them are dishonest, misleading, or ineffective.
 The majority take compensation from the companies they promote.

-Of course, I am supporting the services of PennyStocks.com, a company with which I am closely affiliated, and which is the sole sponsor of this book.
-PennyStocks.com does not receive any form of compensation from the companies they research, and their picks have done so well that they have quickly become the predominant service for penny stock picks.
+Of course, I am supporting the services of PennyStocks.com (Peter Leeds Penny Stocks).
+At Peter Leeds we never receive any form of compensation from the companies we research, and our picks have done so well that we've become the predominant service for penny stock picks, and attracted coverage from NBC, Fox, CBS, and more.

 Can I buy shares directly from the company?

-It is possible, but we strongly discourage this practice as is described in the earlier section, Where Do Penny Stocks Trade?
+It is possible, but we strongly discourage this practice as described in the earlier section, Where Do Penny Stocks Trade?

 Should I invest in Canadian penny stocks?

+It depends on your trading objectives and style.
 Certainly there are many more penny stocks trading on regulated exchanges in Canada, so you benefit from a greater choice and a higher standard of reporting requirements.

 At the same time, you will be subject to higher commissions from your broker and may not have access to the same information that is available for U.S. based penny stocks.